The Complete Guide To Buying Concentrates

 Hash is one of the first cannabis concentrates, its use dating back to ancient civilizations.
 Hash is produced by mechanically separating trichomes from cannabis flower and applying heat and pressure to compress them into a brick.
 Bricks of hash can be smoked or vaporized directly, or small slices of a brick can be added to cannabis flower to boost the potency.

-The powdery material that collects in the bottom of your grinder is known as kief, and it contains the trichomes that fell from flower as it was ground and jostled around.
+The powdery material that collects at the bottom of your grinder is known as kief, and it contains the trichomes that fell from the flower as it was ground and jostled around.
 As a result, kief is more potent than regular cannabis flower, and it’s also one of the easiest concentrates to make yourself.
-Simply use a grinder with a kief catcher and it will collect automatically.
+Simply use a grinder with a kief catcher, and it will collect automatically.
 You could sprinkle kief on top of cannabis flower to boost the potency of your next hit, or you could use it to make hash.

 Live resin is a “live” extract, which means it’s made with fresh frozen cannabis flower.
 When cannabis flower is frozen immediately after harvest, it retains more cannabinoids and terpenes, which results in a more flavorful cannabis oil closely reminiscent of its parent strain (cultivar).
 This extract can then be turned into other types of concentrates.